Stephen Satterfield

 Stephen A. Satterfield (born April 18, 1985) is an African-American food writer, producer, and media entrepreneur.
-He is the television host of 2021 Netflix docu-series High on the Hog How African American Cuisine Transformed America.
+He is the television host of 2021 Netflix docu-series High on the Hog: How African American Cuisine Transformed America.

 Biography

 Early life

 Satterfield was born April 18, 1985, at Crawford Long Hospital in Atlanta, Georgia to parents Sam and Debbie Satterfield.
 His family lived in Stone Mountain, Georgia and Decatur, Georgia during his childhood.
-He graduated from Holy Innocents’ Episcopal School in Sandy Springs, Georgia in 2002.
+He attended The Westminster Schools in Atlanta, Georgia and graduated from The Holy Innocents School in Sandy Springs, Georgia in 2002.

 Career

 After attending the University of Oregon for one year, Satterfield attended culinary school at the Western Culinary Institute in Portland, Oregon.
 He became a sommelier by age 21.